 To overcome the learning barriers that we have identified, our curriculum is designed so that it gives relevant experiences and rich opportunities.
 This allows all children, regardless of gender, race, religion and background to develop a deeper understanding and appreciation of the multicultural and diverse global community in which they live.
 There is a heavy emphasis on communication, so that children can express themselves in a variety of ways, and can justify, reason, explain and explore, both verbally and in written form; enabling them to articulate themselves effectively and share informed opinions.
 Children are taught strategies to support their learning and to overcome the barriers that their vulnerabilities create.
 This enables them to manage their emotional needs, equipping them with the tools they need to thrive in society.

 By addressing these needs our children will be equipped with the necessary knowledge, skills and cultural capital to be a contributing, well rounded citizen with high expectations and ambition.

-Each class publish a topic overview on their individual class page, outlining the areas of the curriculum that the topic covers and other relevant information - click here to view
+Each class publishes a topic overview on their individual class page, outlining the areas of the curriculum that the topic covers and other relevant information - click here to view.

 For more information on the curriculum, please contact the Headteacher using the information on the Contact Us page.